azkiflay/multimodal-nids/README.md

   docker compose up nidsensemble # on the new terminal tab
   ```
 # Citation
-If you would like to cite NIDSENSEMBLE in your work, please cite our paper which presents details of how NIDSENSEMBLE works and the obtained results:
+If you would like to use NIDSENSEMBLE in your work, please cite our paper which presents details of how NIDSENSEMBLE works and the obtained results:
 ```bash
 Paper Bibtex
 ```